 Bed bugs are haematophagous sucking insects, feeding exclusively on blood.
 Bed bugs are insects that resemble an apple seed in appearance, are about ¼ inch long, do not jump and have no wings.
-Prior to feeding they are flat but after feeding on blood they become bloated and turn dark red.
+Prior to feeding, they are flat but after feeding on blood they become bloated and turn dark red.
 During the day, these small, reddish-brown bugs hide in cracks and crevices of mattresses and foundation/box springs or within 15 feet of a bed.
 Then, at night, they come out of their hiding spaces to feed, usually on humans but also on other warm-blooded animals.
 These insects prefer darkness and tend to hide near the bed.
 They travel up to 20 feet in search of a human host.
 Hungry bed bugs may also feed during the daytime, especially if this is when the occupant normally sleeps.
 They are not only found in beds but they can fit anywhere their bodies can be hidden as there are as thin as a sheet of paper.
 Hotels with high occupancy turnover are especially vulnerable to infestation.
-Bed bugs mostly bite on the upper body, neck, arm and shoulders but may be found on legs or ankles, too.
+Bed bugs mostly bite on the upper body, neck, arm, and shoulders but may be found on legs or ankles, too.

 They don’t transmit diseases, but they do bite and take blood.
 People can get secondary infections if they scratch their wounds.
 In some people, the itching is unbearable.
 However, a persistent belief about bed bugs is that they thrive only in dirty conditions.
 Bed bugs are not attracted to dirt and grime; they are attracted to warmth, blood and carbon dioxide.
 This means no hotel is truly exempt from a bed bug infestation or the resulting liability, no matter how high-end and reputable.
 Hotel guests around the country are reporting being bitten by bed bugs and are filing claims seeking compensation for insect bites and ruined hotel stays.
 Treating for an infestation can be time-consuming and costly.
 And, because the bed bugs lifecycle shows several stages of development.

 Female lays about 2-3 eggs a day in the same places where the bugs hide.
 The eggs are yellowish white in color about 1 mm long.
-Some 300 eggs can be found in cracks and crevices of buildings and furnitures.
+Some 300 eggs can be found in cracks and crevices of buildings and furniture.
 The eggs usually hatch after 8-11 days.

-The newly hatched bed bug is pale yellow in color and resemble as adult but is much smaller in size.
+The newly hatched bed bug is pale yellow in color and resemble as an adult but is much smaller in size.
 There are 5 nymphal instars.
 This period commonly last for 5-8 weeks.

 Let us consider some news articles: